SoftUni-Internal/interactive-content/EN/01-Arrays/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-You will be given a count of wagons in a train **n**.
+You will be given a count of wagons in a train represented as **n**.

-On the next **n lines**, you will receive how many people are going to get on that wagon.
+On the next **n lines**, you will receive the amount of people that are going to get on that wagon.

 In the end **print the whole train** and after that the **sum of the people on the train**.